 Looking to try this gardening style in your own backyard?
 Below are our tips for beginners and green-thumbed veterans alike.

-To get started with your permaculture garden, it is best to plan your design.
+Plan your design to get started with your permaculture garden.
 No matter what type of garden you are trying to grow, planning will always be a smart move.
 If you don’t plan, you risk a failed garden, and nobody wants that!
 Luckily, you can hire a professional to help you design your garden, or you can use some online design resources for guidance.

 Generally, permaculture designs include the consideration of water sources and use, existing land elements (such as elevation and shade), perennial and annual plants, play and gathering spaces, and growth over time.